theory/justatheory/content/photo/nyc/harlem-hawk/index.md

 think, but couldn't get close enough to tell.
 Could be it was hungry after all.

 {{% figure
     src       = "hawk9.jpeg"
-    alt     = "A red-tailed hawk sitting among some ground cover in New York City" caption = "Poking among the ground cover, looking for a snack?"
+    alt       = "A red-tailed hawk sitting among some ground cover in New York City" caption   = "Poking among the ground cover, looking for a snack?" copyright = "2020 David E. Wheeler"
 %}}

 Either way, it made my day.
 Man I love this city.